SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 ## Addendum 2021-Nov-10: A Greek friend's opinion

-A former Greek colleague &ndash; by which I mean he's still Greek; just now that I've retired, he's a former colleague &ndash; emailed to say the story was funny, in both the humor sense and the "how can that possibly be true?" sense:
+A former Greek colleague &ndash; by which I mean he's still Greek; but now that I've retired, he's a former colleague &ndash; emailed to say the story was funny, in both the humor sense and the "how can that possibly be true?" sense: